HandsOnDataViz/book/docs/HandsOnDataViz.md

 version](https://docs.google.com/spreadsheets/d/e/2PACX-1vRyg09UZgGWVHPk3oOKAZ-zlqtDF_RpvOLdAsM-k-ZW5NavcxAyHbErgr-7dt7U_AFSVZONSTZ9sVII/pubchart?oid=480820223&format=interactive).
 </p>

-Histograms are used to represent distributions, not individual values.
-Figure <a href="#fig:histogram">7.26</a> shows to peaks, one of 2,100–2,300 calories and the second one at 2,700-3,100 calories (two consecutive buckets).
-We can also see that daily calorie consumption in five countries does not exceed 1,900, and exceeds 3,700 calories in three countires.
-Histograms by themselves, without annotations don’t tell us what those countries are.
+Histograms are designed to represent distributions, not individual values.
+Figure <a href="#fig:histogram">7.26</a> shows two peaks, one of 2,100–2,300 calories and the second one at 2,700-3,100 calories (two consecutive buckets).
+We can also see that daily calorie consumption in five countries does not exceed 1,900, and exceeds 3,700 calories in three countries.
+Histograms by themselves, without annotations, don’t tell us what those countries are.

 Note: You can view and copy the [Google Sheet with the calorie